Breeding New Zealand White Rabbits

 The ears and a fold of skin over the shoulders are held in the right or left hand; the other hand is placed under the shoulder between the hind legs and slightly in front of the pelvis; the thumb is then placed on the right side and the fingers on the left side of the two uteri for palpating the fetuses.

 During this 12 to 14 day period, the fetuses have developed into marble shaped forms that are easy to distinguish as they slip between the thumb and fingers when the hand is gently moved forward and backward and a slight pressure is exerted.
 Be very careful when palpating, because if too much pressure is exerted, the tissues may be bruised or torn loose from the walls of the uteri and a toxic condition or abortion may result.
 If you have attempted to palpate and are not sure of a pregnancy, use caution on returning a doe to a buck for another attempt.
 Just because a doe accepts a buck is not a sign that she is not already pregnant.
 She may accept him, especially in the second half of her pregnancy.
 Sexual activity of a doe cannot be taken as a sign of her not already being pregnant.

 You’ve heard the old saying “breed like rabbits”, but this is not always the case with domestic rabbits, especially in a commercial rabbitry.
 Putting a buck and a doe in the same cage will not always guarantee a successful mating.
-Before breeding our does, they must be at least 5 to 6 months old and a minimum of 6 to 7 pounds.
+Before breeding our does, we make sure they are at least 5 months old and a minimum of 6 to 7 pounds.
 A doe needs to have reached a target weight of at least 75 to 80% of their mature weight, as this is when they generally reach puberty.